20/20 Hind-Sight on 2020 Remote Education

 Creating a Learning and Community Hub Website

 When discussion broke out about faculty needing to make preparations for online teaching, admittedly, I felt that I was entering unfamiliar territory.
 How was I going to provide students with quality education without having the practical course applications required for dance?
 I certainly did not want to modify my classes, especially when growing our program was an important priority.
-There was no room but to design an approach, where dance could glide parallel with technology in a virtual setting - while hopefully, providing students with high quality instruction.
-If we could not be live, being like live became the strategy.
+There was no room but to design an approach, where dance could glide parallel with technology in a virtual setting, while hopefully, providing students with high quality instruction.
+If we could not be live, being like live needed to be the strategy.

-In the weeks’ notice of pivoting to remote instruction, I constructed a virtual teaching component that became cyndance.org, a catchy named dance e-portal.
-The home page illustrates emotionalized context with appealing dance images and videos with a menu where students can find all of their class information.
+In the notice to pivot to remote instruction, I constructed a virtual teaching component that became cyndance.org, a catchy named dance e-portal.
+The homepage illustrates emotionalized context with appealing dance images and videos with a menu where students can find all of their class information.
 Choreographic collaboration, peer feedback, master classes, and virtual classes and performances also take place with the intention to keep students moving, exploring, and discovering.

 I am gracious to Bret Yagar, who recognized my efforts in his article of spring 2020 entitled, “The Dance Most of All” in SUNY Potsdam’s The Reporter

 The article was also published at: